 Poor Harvey suffered hideous scars on one side of his face, leading to a cackling split personality who acts as the attorney's polar opposite.
 Although some films have taken liberties with his backstory, Two-Face's comic book origin involves a mob boss throwing acidic chemicals in his face during a trial.
 This leads to his deceitful nature and unfortunate comparison to Gemini.

-#16 on The Best Blonde Villainssee more on Two-Face
+#10 on The Best Comic Book Villainssee more on Two-Face

 Cancers are generally the most emotional zodiac sign.
 It doesn't take a second viewing of 2002's Spider-Man to understand why Norman Osborn and his evil counterpart, the Green Goblin, pair well with Cancer.